udacity/create-your-own-adventure/english/wikipedia/wiki.md

 And you don't have to go to the library.

+It's like a MOOC, but you can create the content, too!

 [Behold!](http://en.wikipedia.org)

 You may also like it's sister site, wikiyoyage (https://www.wikivoyage.org) with more detailed information on travel destinations.

 You are so impressed with Wikipedia, you decide that you might even like to [donate](http://wikimediafoundation.org/wiki/Support_Wikipedia/en) some money to help keep Wikipedia running.

 Jimmy Wales would really appreciate the donation, since not everyone donates,